 Gus Argenal, who worked two seasons at Nevada for Razorback head coach Eric Musselman, rejoined his mentor as an assistant coach for the University of Arkansas in May of 2021.
-Overall, Argenal brings 17 years of collegiate coaching experience.
+Overall, Argenal has 18 years of collegiate coaching experience.

-Argenal comes to Fayetteville after serving two seasons as associate head coach at Cal State Fullerton.
+Argenal came to Fayetteville after serving two seasons as associate head coach at Cal State Fullerton.

-This past season (2020-21), Fullerton ranked 11th in the NCAA and led the Big West in 3-point field goal percentage (.384) and guard Tray Maddox Jr., was tabbed second team All-Big West.
+In his final season at Fullerton (2020-21), the Titans ranked 11th in the NCAA and led the Big West in 3-point field goal percentage (.384) and guard Tray Maddox Jr., was tabbed second team All-Big West.
 In his first year with the program (2019-20), the Titans had their season cut short due to COVID-19.
 However, Argenal helped Jackson Rowe and Brandon Kamga claim second team All-Big West honors while Kamga was also named Big West Newcomer of the Year.